Affiliate links on Android Authority may earn us a commission. Learn more.

 By default, WhatsApp asks for your number and a one-time pin when changing devices.
 However, enabling two-step verification means dodgy types can’t get away with accessing your account on a new phone, even if they have your SIM card.

 To enable this, you have to visit Settings > Account > Two-step verification.
-From here, you’ll be prompted to create a six digit pin for whenever you add WhatsApp to a new phone.
-You’ll also add your email address, in the event you forget your PIN.
+From here, you’ll be prompted to create a six-digit pin for whenever you add WhatsApp to a new phone.
+You’ll also add your email address if you forget your PIN.

-One rather massive oversight is that you don’t need to enter a PIN when trying to disable two-step verification from the original device.
-Odd.
+One rather massive oversight is that you don’t need to enter a PIN when disabling two-step verification from the original device.
+It does periodically ask for this PIN in general, though, but it means someone could swipe your phone and easily disable two-step verification.

-To add a chat to your phone’s homescreen, open the contact or group in question, then tap the three dot menu in the top right corner.
+To add a chat to your phone’s home screen, open the contact or group in question, then tap the three-dot menu in the top right corner.
 From here, visit More > Add shortcut.
-You then simply tap “add” to confirm the decision.
+You then simply tap Add automatically or hold the icon to place it on your home screen.
+This can also be done by going to the chats screen, holding down on the contact,

 Disable read receipts